 I have traveled most of the country in a camper van or by hitchhiking across it.
 I am self-taught in computer science and computer programming.
 My last stint as a technologist was at Motorola where I served on the patent review committee, contributed to the design of a voice recognition feature which competed with Siri and beat Apple to market, and specialized in artificial intelligence.
 I worked for three years as a trade journalist out of school.
 I have also been employed as a mechanic in a bike shop, stringing tennis rackets in a sporting goods store, and washing dishes at the Million Dollar Steakhouse in Jackson Hole, Wy.

 In 2000, I ran the Chicago Marathon to completion.
 In 2008, I posted blogs daily as I road my bike the 600-mile distance of the Grand Illinois Trail, raising over $20k in pledges for Thrive, a mental health agency in my hometown of Oak Park, Illinois.
 The challenge of describing the awe and intensity of each day on the trail permanently rekindled my interest in writing.
 I wrote my first novel soon thereafter.

-The record of that trip is preserved in snapshots taken by the Wayback machine of the website (now defunct) bikeforhealthyminds.com.
-A similar, more resent excursion, raised over $4k for a bike shop on the West side of Chicago, but did not end in such glory.
+- The record of that trip is preserved in snapshots taken by the Wayback machine of the website (now defunct) bikeforhealthyminds.com.
+I attempted a similar stunt on a more recent excursion and raised over $4k for West Town Bikes, a bike shop supporting youths on the West side of Chicago, but the attempt did not end in such glory.
 This latter adventure is recorded here on the website https://biketoenddivision.org/. ↑